Home > how to make bone meal fertilizer

 Understanding Bone Meal Fertilizer

-What is bone meal made of?
+What Is Bone Meal Made of?
 Bone meal fertilizer is essentially made up of finely ground animal bones.
 It is rich in phosphorus and calcium.
-They are two key ingredients necessary for plants.
 These minerals promote root development, flowering and fruiting.

-Benefits of bone meal for plants: Using bone meal in the garden can give your plants the nutrients they need for healthy growth.
-The phosphorus in bone meal helps promote root development and flowering, while the calcium encourages strong fruit production.
+Benefits of Bone Meal for Plants: Bone meal can give your plants the nutrients for healthy growth.
+The phosphorus in bone meal helps promote root development and flowering.
+The calcium encourages strong fruit production.
 Bone meal for gardening provides essential trace minerals.
 For example, boron, zinc, magnesium and manganese.

 Materials and Tools Required